microsoft/SynapseML/website/docs/features/lightgbm/about.md

        }
    }
 ```
-Note: setting any custom configuration can affect cluster startup time if your platform takes advantage of "live pools"
+Note: setting any custom configuration can affect cluster startup time if your compute platform takes advantage of "live pools"
 to improve notebook performance.

 If you still have problems, you can consider splitting your data into smaller segments using *numBatches*.
 Splitting into multiple
-batches increases processing time, but can potentially be used to increase reliability.
+batches increases total processing time, but can potentially be used to increase reliability.

-#### GPU
-Although LightGBM library can be compiled to support GPUs (through CUDA), SynapseML doesn't currently use a GPU-enabled build.
-If
-you wish to use GPUs, file an issue with SynapseML so we can measure the interest.

 ### Data Transfer Mode